mpalmer79/pharma-rep-trainer/README.md

 Every coaching outcome is deterministic, evidence-backed, human-readable, and auditable.

 The system provides transcript-linked feedback tied to specific utterances, clear reasoning for each coaching recommendation, defined skill dimensions, and zero black-box decision making.

 ---

+### Real-Time Response Assessment

+**New:** The AI evaluates each user response in parallel with generating the persona's reply:

+- Five-dimension scoring (1-10 scale)
+- Immediate timer adjustment based on performance
+- Visual feedback showing time earned or lost
+- Brief coaching tips after each exchange
+- No added latency — assessment runs in parallel

+---